List of UK top-ten albums in 2023

 The UK Albums Chart is one of many music charts compiled by the Official Charts Company that calculates the best-selling albums of the week in the United Kingdom.
 Since 2004 the chart has been based on the sales of both physical albums and digital downloads.
 Since 2015, the album chart has been based on both sales and streaming.
-This list shows albums that peaked in the top ten of the UK Albums Chart during 2023, as well as albums which peaked in 2022 but were in the top 10 in 2023.
+This list shows albums that peaked in the top ten of the UK Albums Chart during 2023, as well as albums which peaked in 2022 and 2024 but were in the top 10 in 2023.
 The entry date is when the album appeared in the top 10 for the first time (week ending, as published by the Official Charts Company, which is six days after the chart is announced).

-Forty albums have been in the top 10 so far this year (as of 23 March 2023, week ending).
-Two albums from 2021 and five albums from 2022 remained in the top ten for several weeks at the beginning of the year.
-Christmas by Michael Bublé, originally released in 2011, is the only album from 2022 so far to reach its peak until 2023.
+One-hundred and ninety-two albums were in the top 10 this year.
+Two albums from 2021 and six albums from 2022 remained in the top ten for several weeks at the beginning of the year, while Stick Season by Noah Kahan was released in 2023 but did not reach its peak until 2024.
+Christmas by Michael Bublé, originally released in 2011, was the only album from 2022 to reach its peak in 2023.

 The first new number-one album of the year was Christmas by Michael Bublé.
-Overall, nine different albums have peaked at number-one so far in 2023, with nine unique artists hitting that position.
+Overall, forty-three different albums peaked at number-one in 2023, with Damon Albarn, Ed Sheeran and Taylor Swift (2) having the joint most albums hit that position.

 An asterisk (*) in the "Weeks in Top 10" column shows that the album is currently in the top 10.

+Background

+Best-selling albums

+The Weeknd had the best-selling album of the year with The Highlights.
+Midnights by Taylor Swift came in second place.
+Taylor Swift's 1989 (Taylor's Version), Diamonds by Elton John and Harry Styles' Harry's House made up the top five.
+Albums by Fleetwood Mac, Eminem, SZA, Arctic Monkeys and ABBA were also in the top ten best-selling albums of the year.